Menu

 Tool calls: []

-The model answered on its own — no tool calls.
-It only reaches for tools when it thinks one would help.
-That’s the behavior you want.
-The model reasons about whether a tool is needed before it asks for one.
+The model answered on its own with no tool calls.
+It only reaches for a tool when it judges one would help.
+This is the right behavior — the model thinks about whether a tool fits before using one.

-How Do You Build the Tool-Calling Graph with ToolNode?
+How Do You Wire the Tool-Calling Graph with ToolNode?

-So far, we’ve called the model on its own.
-But a tool call is just a request — nobody has actually run the function yet.
-That’s where the graph comes in.
+So far we’ve talked to the model one-on-one.
+But a tool call just returns a request — nobody has actually run the tool yet or fed the output back.
+That’s the job of the LangGraph graph.

-ToolNode from langgraph.prebuilt does the heavy lifting.
-It reads tool calls from the last AI message, runs the right functions, and sends back the results as ToolMessage objects.
-Pair it with tools_condition for routing, and you get a full tool-calling loop.
+ToolNode from langgraph.prebuilt takes care of running tools.
+It reads the tool calls from the latest AI message, runs the right functions, and sends results back as ToolMessage objects.
+Pair it with tools_condition for routing and you get a full LangGraph tool calling loop.

-You need two nodes: one for the LLM (the “agent”) and one for running tools. tools_condition checks if the LLM asked for any tools — if yes, the graph goes to the tool node.
-If no, it ends.
+We need two nodes: one for the LLM (the “agent”) and one for running tools. tools_condition checks whether the LLM sent any tool calls.
+If yes, flow goes to the tool node.
+If no, the chat wraps up.

 python